 What are the 5 basic skills in basketball?

-These 5 basic skills are important to any basketball player's success.
-Let's break them down a bit.
-Not all players are excellent at each of these skills, but each player should be able to perform each when necessary.
+There are 5 basic skills every basketball player should be constantly working on in order to improve their play as a whole.
+These are important to any basketball player's success.
+Not all players are excellent at each of these skills, but they should be able to perform each when necessary.

 Shooting is the skill of putting the ball into the basket, when on offense, to score points.
 Shooters can score 2-pointers, 3-pointers, or free throws for 1-point.
 Every team needs to score in order to win, so shooting is very important.